kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 #### Freeze Kubernetes website

-24 hours before the release, freeze the repo: ⚠️  no PRs allowed to merge AT ALL until the release PR has successfully merged.
+24 hours before the release, freeze the repo: ⚠️  no PRs should be allowed to merge AT ALL until the release PR has successfully merged.

 - Submit an issue with `tide/merge-blocker` label.
-- Submit a freeze announcement following our [protocol](#communicate-major-deadlines)
+- Submit a freeze announcement following our [protocols](#communicate-major-deadlines)

 #### Inform localization teams